 Selecting a Speech-to-Text API for your SaaS app is not a slam dunk!

-Developers building voice-enabled SaaS applications that embed Speech-to-Text or Transcription APIs as part of their product have multiple vendors to choose from.
+Developers building voice-enabled SaaS applications that embed Speech-to-Text or Transcription as part of their product have multiple vendors to choose from.

 However, the decision to pick the right Speech-to-Text platform or API is rather involved.
 This writeup outlines three types of vendors and the three key criteria (summarized as the 3 As - Accuracy, Affordability and Accessibility) to consider while making that choice.